gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/support/faq.md

-This button is enabled only for the **GNU MCU Eclipse ARM Embedded GCC** toolchain; check the toolchain name, you might have selected a toolchain which has no xPack available, like the old **GNU ARM Embedded Toolchain**.
+This button is enabled only for the **GNU MCU Eclipse ARM Embedded GCC** toolchain; check the toolchain name, you might have selected a toolchain which has no xPacks available, like the old **GNU ARM Embedded Toolchain**.

 ## xpm: integrity checksum failed